-Finally, imposing third-party liability for injuries on producers or distributors of First Amendment protected material is a questionable policy for three reasons: first, it makes innocent third parties responsible for the acts of those trespass, second, it diminishes the responsibility of the trespasser, since he or she can claim that something he saw or heard "made me do it," and, it absolves property owners for injury or death of the trespasser even if the property owner is at fault.
+We believe it is important to identify ways to prevent visitors from trespassing on private property and getting injured or dying, but the answer is not to impose liability for these injuries on writers and publishers of First Amendment protected material.
+Imposing liability is questionable policy for three reasons: first, it makes innocent third parties responsible for the acts of those who trespass; second, it diminishes the responsibility of the trespasser, since he or she can claim that something he saw or heard "made me do it;" and, it absolves property owners for injury or death of the trespasser even if the property owner is at fault.
+Instead, we respectfully suggest that this Committee amend the legislation to create a task force to identify where trespassing occurs and recommend ways to prevent it, as was done with Senate Bill 1207 the companion to HB 548.

 Again, if enacted, H.B.
-548 as amended will suppress speech protected by the First Amendment.
+548 will suppress speech protected by the First Amendment.
 Please protect free speech and oppose this legislation.
 If you would like to further discuss our position on this bill, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.